 \item Assume that we have arcs of type $B_n,B_m$.
-We may assume the arc of type $B_n$ is in the lower half $((-\infty,\infty)\times[0,1/2])$ of $R$, and the other arc is constructed by three subarcs as follows.
-The middle subarc is in the upper half of $R$ and two ends are vertical lines from $y=0$ to $y=1/2$.
-Then similar to the previous case, we can see that each of the vertical line intersects the arc of type $B_n$ in $\leq n+1$ points.
-Therefore, the total intersection number is $\leq 2n+2$.
+We may assume that the arc of type $B_n$ is in the lower half $((-\infty,\infty)\times[0,1/2])$ of $R$, and the other arc is constructed by three subarcs as follows.
+The middle subarc is in the upper half of $R$ and the end subarcs are vertical lines from $y=0$ to $y=1/2$.
+Then, similar to the previous case, we can see that each vertical line intersects the arc of type $B_n$ in $\leq n+1$ points.
+Therefore, their intersection number is $\leq 2n+2$.

 \end{itemize}